-Vacuum impregnation is the preferred method for sealing parts to prevent fluids or gases from leaking under pressure.
+Vacuum impregnation is the preferred method to seal porosity in order to prevent fluids or gases from leaking under pressure.

 Vacuum impregnation seals porosity and leak paths that form during the casting or molding process.
-It does so without changing the castings' dimensional or functional characteristics and allows manufacturers to use parts that would otherwise be scrapped.
+Vacuum impregnation stops casting porosity and allows manufacturers to use parts that would otherwise be scrapped.

 Do More With Less